hhorne/truename/readme.md

 # truename

-replicating the mechanics and game play of magic
+replicating the mechanics and game play of 🧙‍♀️✨magic🧙‍♂️

 ## Plan